 Louise Glück’s Vita Nova, on the contrary, concerns the end of a love story and its psychic consequences.
 It considers in retrospect the experience of a failed relationship and its role in the start of a new life.
 Despite their opposite perspectives, these two books have more in common than just the title.
 Not least, they are both related to the myth of Orpheus and Eurydice.

 Orpheus is the artist par excellence, capable of enchanting animals with his song.
 According to the myth, when Eurydice died, Orpheus had the opportunity to redeem her from the Underworld in the name of his art.
 His singing manages to sweeten Hades.
-He is willing to give him back Eurydice if he will be able not to turn around to look at her.
+He is willing to give him back Eurydice if he is able not to turn around to look at her.
 A challenge in which Orpheus fails, losing Eurydice definitively.
-The myth is the classical elaboration of the tragedy of the deceased beloved, a topos that had a certain fortune in the Middle Ages.
+The myth is the classical elaboration of the tragedy of the deceased beloved, a topos that had a particular fortune in the Middle Ages.

 As narrated in Vita Nova, Dante also loses his young beloved.
 However, Dante would never ask God for Beatrice back.
 It would be an act of rebellion against divine providence, which he revered.
-Rather, the loss of Beatrice is part of his training path: her death educates him, elevates him to higher things, to God himself.
+Instead, the loss of Beatrice is part of his training path: her death educates him, and elevates him to higher things, to God himself.
 In his case, sentimental education turns into spiritual education.

 Like Orpheus, Dante will be destined for a journey into the Underworld.
-In the Vita Nova, we can only glimpse the premise of it when the poet promises to say about Beatrice what has never been said about anyone.
+In the Vita Nova, we can only glimpse the premise of it when the poet promises to say about Beatrice what has never been saying about anyone.
 It is an anticipation of Beatrice’s role as a figura Christi in the Divine Comedy.
 Therefore, what the Italian writer and poet Cesare Pavese makes Orpheus say in his Dialogues with Leucò can be valid for both of these catabasis heroes, Orpheus and Dante.
 That is, it is necessary for everyone to descend once into their own hell.

 Similarly, for Louise Glück the experience of love – and to its failure – comes in the form of a catabasis.
 The suffering of heartbreak is her personal descent into hell.
 Something that, as the first poem in the book says, saved her life – but only by taking her very close to death.